🌟Pro features

 This feature is particularly useful for traders who want to maintain a level of discretion over their copied trades.
 It provides additional risk management, ensuring that only selected trades are executed on the Slave Account, preventing unwanted or high-risk positions from being copied automatically.

-• User Interface: In the WebApp, approval requests will appear in the Notification Center, allowing users to review and take action directly.
+• User Interface: In the WebApp, approval requests will appear in the Accounts Page, allowing users to review and take action directly.

 Delayed execution